Author: Jaye Kelly-Johnston

 Each modality has trade-offs.
 Video allows richer clinical assessment, while text/asynchronous options increase convenience and engagement potential between sessions.
 Programs that offer multimodal options tend to meet more varied needs.

-Who can benefit from teletherapy?
+Who can gain from teletherapy?

 Teletherapy expands reach to populations that have historically faced barriers: